Authentication

 ACCOUNT_INACTIVE | 403 | User account is inactive — reactivate in settings |

-FORBIDDEN | 403 | User role lacks permission for the requested action |
+FORBIDDEN | 403 | User role lacks permission for the action, or the token is missing the required scope |

 BILLING_RESTRICTED | 403 | Board billing state blocks this operation |